mc-carlessi/mysql-enterprise-security/security-tde/security-tde.md

 ### Objectives

 In this lab, you will:

-* Install and encrypt Data Files
+* Setup the  manifest file and configation file needed to use TDE
+* Practice using TDE

 ### Prerequisites (Optional)